Criminal Contempt Charges in Michigan

 A person held in contempt of court can request a hearing to contest the court’s ruling and the contempt charges.
 Depending on the circumstances, a Contempt Defense Attorney could file a Motion for Reconsideration or a Motion for Evidentiary Hearing.
 If there is no legal defense or a judge will not grant a hearing, an experienced lawyer can mitigate the potential sentence.
 In other words, an attorney can fight to convince the judge not to order jail time.

 Judges make mistakes and have the full panoply of human emotions.
 If a judge feels insulted or loses their temper, they might improperly hold someone in contempt.
-Every ruling of a district or circuit court judge can be appealed, including a finding of contempt.
+Every district or circuit court judge ruling can be appealed, including a finding of contempt.
 The attorneys with LEWIS & DICKSTEIN, P.L.L.C. have extensive experience with criminal appeals and are ready, willing, and able to appeal an unjust contempt finding to a higher court.

 Do I Need a Lawyer?